Certora/Documentation/docs/prover/cli/options.md

 }
 ```

-The statements for "R1" and "R2" will actually create two subrules equivalent to:
+The statements for "R1" and "R2" will actually create two sub-rules equivalent to:
 ```cvl
 rule R1_default {
   bool b;